loentlai/SLS/README.md

 Widgetfly.Server.close();
 ```
 ###expand()
-This method is usually used after widget is loaded and render HTML finished.
-It can help widget to auto sizing.
+When widget is started and set autoGrow as ```true``` in initialize setting, This method can helps you to fire the method to this, and auto resize the widget in disply, This method is usually used after widget is loaded and render HTML finished.
 ```
 Widgetfly.Server.expand();
 ```